Forest-Economics-Goettingen/optimLanduse/README.md

 #### Solver and List with results

-The *solveScenario()* function requires the initialized *optimLanduse*-object and only a few optional solver-specific arguments.
+The *solveScenario()* function takes the initialized *optimLanduse*-object and only a few optional solver-specific arguments.
-As the solving process has no stochastic element, the calculation times depend almost entirely on the number of digits calculated.

 -   *digitsPrecision*: Provides the only possibility for the user to influence the calculation time.
-As the solving process has no stochastic element, the calculation times depend almost entirely on the number of digits calculated.
+As the solving process has no stochastic element, the calculation times depend practically on the number of digits calculated only.

--   *lowerBound* & *upperBound*: Optional bounds for the land-cover options.
-The lower bound must be 0 or a vector with lower bounds in the dimension of the land-cover options.
-The upper bound, respectively, 1 or a vector with upper bounds in the dimension of the land-cover options.
+-   *lowerBound* & *upperBound*: Optional bounds for the land-cover alternatives.
+The lower bound must be 0 or a vector with lower bounds in the dimension of the number of land-cover alternatives.
+    The upper bound, respectively, 1 or a vector with upper bounds.
     Choosing 0 and 1 (the defaults) as boundaries for all decision variables, means that no land-cover alternative is forced into the portfolio and that no land-cover alternative is assigned a maximum.

-The resulting *list with results* contains different Information of the optimization model.
+The returned *list with results* contains different Information of the optimization model.
 First the information of the *initScenario()* function are displayed again in this list.
 These include: